tt spawn

 tt spawn backend # Uses auggie (from config)

-tt spawn frontend --model codex # Override to use codex
+tt spawn frontend --cli codex-mini # Override to use codex-mini

 Built-in Agent CLIs